Academic Catalog

 (3 credits) (Fall Semester)

 This course focuses on the understanding of brand management and the concepts associated with building brand equity.
 Particular emphasis is placed on how brands are positioned and developing a brand identity.
-Students learn how companies can create a competitive advantage through their brand strategy, students will apply brand management knowledge to an actual branding strategy project.
+Students learn how companies can create a competitive advantage through their brand strategy and also apply brand management knowledge to an actual branding strategy project.

 Prerequisite(s): MKTG-3100.